 - Be organised and be on time, it is not fair on your child when they are late

 - Be on time/early to pick your child up

-- Be prepared for tears and be ready to stay a while
+- Be prepared for tears with starting school and be ready to stay a while

 - If your child is not coping discuss tactics with the teacher eg shorter days, your child starting a little later when everything is settled.